Ankush-kadu/Fashion-AI-Stylist-Buy-Me-That-Look/README.md

 ![uc](https://github.com/Ankush-kadu/Fashion-AI-Stylist-Buy-Me-That-Look/assets/107274024/90ecf38e-3a18-430e-b211-dbc6ef1618a5)

 there are various state-of-the-art object detection algorithms.
-But recall that low latency is one of our bussiness constraints.
+But low latency is one of our bussiness constraints.
 Thus i am using the YOLO algorithm.
 The YOLO algorithm has great inference speeds.
 It is used for object detection in real-time videos also.

 #  Feature Extraction and Similarity Search